 - Keep everyone away from the deceased.

-- Wait at the location until Campus Security and/or the police arrive.
+- Wait at the location until Campus Safety and/or the police arrive.

-- Campus Security will be posted at the entrance to escort police to the specific area.
+- Campus Safety will be posted at the entrance to escort police to the specific area.

-- Campus Security will notify Human Resources and the President’s Office if the death involved a faculty or staff member.
+- Campus Safety will notify Human Resources and the President’s Office if the death involved a faculty or staff member.
 These offices coordinate notification of family members.

-- Campus Security will notify the Vice President of Student Affairs and the Vice President and Chief of Staff if the death involved a student.
+- Campus Safety will notify the Vice President of Student Affairs and the Vice President and Chief of Staff if the death involved a student.
 These offices will coordinate notification of family members.

 Finding a Suspicious Object/Package